 What constitutes good UX design?

-A good UX designed product needs to be useful, usable, desirable, findable, accessible, and credible according to the user experience honeycom.
-For example, when designing save and delete buttons, it is essential to place the delete button on the left and the save button on the right because the right side is commonly reserved for confirmation.
-Also, the save button should be emphasized by applying larger font and highlighting in a different color.
+A good UX designed product needs to be useful, usable, desirable, findable, accessible, and credible according to the user experience honeycomb.
+For example, when designing save and delete buttons, you should place the delete button on the left and the save button on the right because the right side is commonly reserved for confirmation.
+In addition, the save button should be emphasized by applying larger font and highlighting in a different color.
 This intuitive design would help prevent a user accidentally deleting something they meant to keep.